Maude Royden

-Agnes Maude Royden (23 November 1876 – 30 July 1956), later known as Maude Royden-Shaw, was an English preacher, suffragist and campaigner for the ordination of women.
+Agnes Maude Royden (23 November 1876 – 30 July 1956), later known as Maude Royden-Shaw, was an English preacher, suffragist, pacifist and campaigner for the ordination of women.

 Early life and education

-Royden was born in Mossley Hill, Liverpool, the youngest daughter of shipowner Sir Thomas Bland Royden, 1st Baronet.
+Royden was born in Mossley Hill, Liverpool, the youngest daughter of shipowner Sir Thomas Bland Royden, 1st Baronet and Alice Elizabeth Dowdall.
 She grew up in the family home of Frankby Hall, Wirral with her parents and seven siblings.
 She was educated at Cheltenham Ladies' College and Lady Margaret Hall, Oxford where she gained a degree in History.
 While at Oxford she started a lifelong friendship with fellow suffragist Kathleen Courtney who had the same alma mater.

 Career

 After university, Royden worked for three years at the Victoria Women's Settlement in Liverpool and then in the country parish of South Luffenham, Rutland, as parish assistant to the Rector, George William Hudson Shaw.

-She lectured on English literature for the university extension movement and in 1909 was elected to the executive committee of the National Union of Women's Suffrage Societies.
-From 1912 to 1914 she edited The Common Cause, the organ of the NUWSS.
+She lectured on English literature for the university extension movement and in 1909 was elected to the executive committee of the National Union of Women's Suffrage Societies (NUWSS).
+From 1912 to 1914 she edited The Common Cause, the newspaper of the NUWSS.
 She was also active in the Church League for Women's Suffrage.
-In 1913 she was invited, with the backing of Lavinia Talbot to talk to the all-male Church Congress about White Slavery.
+In 1913 she was invited, with the backing of Lavinia Talbot to talk to the all-male Church Congress about white slavery.

 Royden broke with the NUWSS over its support for the war effort and was among the 101 signatories of the Open Christmas Letter in 1914.
 She became the secretary of the Fellowship of Reconciliation with other Christian pacifists.
-Although unable to travel to the women's peace congress in the Hague in 1915, where the Women's International League for Peace and Freedom was established, she became the vice-president of the league.
+Although unable to travel to the women's peace congress in the Hague in 1915, where the Women's International League for Peace and Freedom (WILPF) was established, she became the vice-president of the league.